koka201/Nita-Rudra/_pages/publications.md

 * “Globalization, Informal Workers and the Missing Mass Support for Labor Market Reform in India and Mexico’ (With Andy Baker)

 * “FDI and the Politics of Informality” (with Helen Milner and S.P.
 Harish)

+* From Enthusiasm to Apathy: Dwindling Support for Globalization Amongst Future Generations (with Irfan Nooruddin)

+* Economic Risk Perceptions and Willingness to Learn about Globalization: A Field Experiment with Migrants and Other Underprivileged Groups in Vietnam (with Niccolo W. Bonifai and Edmund J. Malesky)